gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 GraphiQL is the GraphQL integrated development environment (IDE).
 It's a powerful (and all-around awesome) tool you'll use often while building Gatsby websites.

-You can access it when your site's development server is running—normally at `http://localhost:8000/___graphql`.
+You can access it when your site's development server is running -- normally at `http://localhost:8000/___graphql`.

 <video controls="controls" autoplay="true" loop="true">